postgrespro/anyarray/README.md

 SET anyarray.similarity_type=overlap;
 ```

 Set threshold for similarity search.
 Default value is 0.6 .
-RESET value is 0.0 . anyarray.similarity_threshold accept values from 0.0 to 1e10 .
+RESET value is 0.0 . `anyarray.similarity_threshold` accept values from 0.0 to 1e10 .
 ```
 SET anyarray.similarity_threshold = 3;
 RESET anyarray.similarity_threshold;
 ```

-RUM version 1.2 and 1.3 used variables rum.array_similarity_function and rum.array_similarity_threshold that are obsolete and replaced by anyarray.similarity_type and anyarray.similarity_threshold.
+RUM version 1.2 and 1.3 used variables `rum.array_similarity_function` and `rum.array_similarity_threshold` that are obsolete and replaced by `anyarray.similarity_type` and `anyarray.similarity_threshold`.

 Examples
 -------